 Scott is a scholar with a particular interest in the music of Benjamin Britten.
 His dissertation thesis, “‘Voices of Boys’: The Influence of Britten’s Missa Brevis on his War Requiem,” is based on a paper judged the best student paper presented at an American Musicological Society chapter meeting.
-He has also given presentations on musical topics as a guest at Harvard University and the University of Chicago.
+He has also given presentations on musical topics at Harvard University and the University of Chicago.

 Scott earned his Ph.D. in composition with minors in music theory and music history at the Eastman School of Music, where his primary teacher was Ricardo Zohn-Muldoon.
 He holds master’s degrees in both music theory and music theory pedagogy from Eastman, and he has a bachelor’s degree, summa cum laude, in music theory and composition with a sub-concentration in vocal performance from Boston University’s College of Fine Arts.

 Since Fall 2012, Scott has been a member of the faculty at DePauw University, where he teaches courses in composition, music theory, and musicianship.
 He has also taught at Central Connecticut State University, Nazareth College, and the Interlochen Summer Arts Academy.
 He is published by Augsburg Fortress.

 Current and upcoming projects include a commission from the National Guild of Organists for a work for choir and organ to be premiered at their national convention in 2014; a duet for alto saxophones for the 2014 national convention of the North American Saxophone Alliance; and his second opera.